 Building a showcase master bath

 Given the available floor space, we designed a very large walk-in shower and soaking tub as well as a unified vanity area instead of two on opposite sides of the room.
-We added a custom linen cabinet and linen closet to give this master bathroom adequate storage after we eliminated the previous closet.
+We added a custom linen cabinet and linen closet to give this master bathroom adequate storage.
+However, this was after we eliminated the previous closet.

 BIG is simply the best word to describe the master shower.
 It features a spacious bench seat, a handheld showering unit on a slide bar, a long recessed storage niche in the wall and frameless glass with no door for easy entry and exit.
 We finished the shower in 10×20 Monocibec Ethos porcelain field tile, which resembles natural stone, from Crossville in a vertical broken join pattern; we continued the look on the shower floor with 2×2 tiles.
 Meanwhile, Lucente Mulberry linear glass mosaic tile from Emser on the recessed niche, the face of the bench seat, the bathtub skirt and splash certainly adds a contemporary element.